freeradical13/freeradical13.github.io/index.md

 [Lymph][] is interstitial fluid collected by the lymphatic vessels so that it may be transported to [lymph nodes][] where it is cleaned by [lymphocytes][] and mixed back into the blood.

-### Lipoproteins

-[Lipoproteins][] are used to transport hydrophobic lipids (such as Cholesterol) through the circulatory system.
-A lipoprotein is a set of lipids wrapped with a phospholipid bilayer and wrapped with proteins called Apoproteins.

-Lipoproteins are categorized by their relative densities of lipids to proteins from lowest to highest: Chylomicron, Very Low-Density Lipoprotein (VLDL), Low-Density Lipoprotein (LDL), and High-Density Lipoprotein (HDL).

-[LDL][] transports cholesterol from the liver to tissues.
-[HDL][] transports cholesterol from tissues to the liver.

 ### Heart

 The [heart][] is an organ that pumps blood through the circulatory system.